alistairwalsh/MLD/README.md

 ![hive entrance](images/entrance.jpg)

 ## Requirements

-These lessons have been written with a certain type of learner in mind.
-They assume you are comfortable with writing and using Python code.
-They also assume a general understanding of statistical concepts.
-Nothing too esoteric but you should have a working knowledge of regression and significance.
+Workshop participants are assumed to have basic Python programming skills.
+An understanding of basic statistical concepts like regression and significance is also beneficial.

 The following software is required:

 * Python 3+
 * NumPy
 * OpenCV
+* Matplotlib
 * scikit-learn